Jordan-Pierce/MIR-Metashape-Scripts/Scripts/README.md

   varying degrees of rotation from the orientation in which they were collected (i.e., 90 degrees, 180 degrees, 270 degrees).
-If Viscore is used for later analysis, it is preferable for the images to be in the orientation they were captured in (i.e., landscape with no rotation) before conducting the steps described in Part I: SPC Generation in Metashape.
+If Viscore is used for later analysis, it is preferable for the images to be in the orientation they were captured in (i.e., landscape with no rotation) before conducting the steps described in `Part I: SPC Generation in Metashape`.

 [`extract_meta_MB.py`](extract_meta_MB.py)
 This script is used to export specific 3D model data that will be used in the Viscore workflow